TryMala/TryMala/content/english/terms-conditions.md

 2.7.6 you declare that any payment obligations arising from your purchase will be met by you pursuant to the payment terms agreed at the time of purchase.

-### Pay in Full:
+**Pay in Full:**

-2.18 If you have a Mala Account, we may at our discretion allow you to use our Pay In Full service to buy Products with certain Merchants and pay the entire Products Amount at the time of checkout.
+2.8 If you have a Mala Account, we may at our discretion allow you to use our Pay In Full service to buy Products with certain Merchants and pay the entire Products Amount at the time of checkout.

-2.19 We explicitly reserve the right, at our absolute discretion at any time, to decline your application for Pay in Full, based on our review of your data and circumstances, and will inform you of our decision.
+2.9 We explicitly reserve the right, at our absolute discretion at any time, to decline your application for Pay in Full, based on our review of your data and circumstances, and will inform you of our decision.

-2.20 If your Pay In Full application is approved, we will pay the Merchants the Products Amount for the Products you purchased, on your behalf.
+2.10 If your Pay In Full application is approved, we will pay the Merchants the Products Amount for the Products you purchased, on your behalf.
 You agree to repay the Products Amount to us in full and authorize Mala to charge such amount to your selected payment method immediately upon checkout.

-2.21 If you are entitled to a refund in accordance with the Merchant’s refund policy and these Terms, the full amount paid under the "Pay in Full" option will be refunded to the original payment method used.
+2.11 If you are entitled to a refund in accordance with the Merchant’s refund policy and these Terms, the full amount paid under the "Pay in Full" option will be refunded to the original payment method used.

-2.22 Orders paid in full can be canceled before the order is processed for shipment.
+2.12 Orders paid in full can be canceled before the order is processed for shipment.
 If canceled after payment has been made, a full refund will be issued, subject to our cancellation policy.

-## 3. Your Information
+#### 3. Your Information

 3.1 You agree that when you provide information to us, you will only and at all times provide true, accurate, current, and complete information, and you agree not to misrepresent your identity or any of your account information or related details.